 Heart surgery is done to fix valves that don't function properly and are placing too much strain on the heart.
-This can happen when they become thick and stiff or fuse together, or if they do not shut properly and leak.
-As a result, not enough blood flows through the valve into the next heart chamber or to the body.
 To fix these problems, surgeons may either repair or replace the diseased valve.

 The type of heart valve surgery may include:

-Valve repair: Examples of heart valve repair surgery include cutting scarred flaps so they open more easily; remodeling valve tissue that has enlarged; or inserting prosthetic rings to help narrow an enlarged valve.
-For certain valve conditions, heart valve repair is preferable, because a person's own tissues are used.
+Valve repair: Heart valve repair surgery may include cutting scarred flaps so they open more easily; remodeling valve tissue that has enlarged; or inserting prosthetic rings to help narrow an enlarged valve.
+For certain valve conditions, heart valve repair is preferable.
 The most commonly repaired valve is the mitral valve.

 Heart valve replacement: When heart valves are severely malformed, they may need to be replaced.
-Replacement valves fall into two categories: tissue (biologic) valves, which include animal valves (cow or pig) and donated human (cadaveric) valves, and mechanical valves, which are usually made of a metal alloy.
+Replacement valves are either: tissue (biologic) valves, which include animal valves (cow or pig) and donated human (cadaveric) valves, or mechanical valves, usually made of a metal alloy.

-Balloon Valvuloplasty: A less invasive surgical procedure in which a special catheter (hollow tube) is threaded into a blood vessel in the groin and guided into the heart.
+Balloon Valvuloplasty: A less invasive surgical procedure in which a catheter is threaded into a blood vessel in the groin and guided into the heart.
 The catheter, which contains a deflated balloon, is inserted into the narrowed heart valve and inflated, stretching the valve open.
-At the present time, this procedure is reserved for high risk patients that may not be candidates for more traditional surgical options.
+This procedure is reserved for high risk patients that may not be candidates for more traditional surgical options.